empowerID/empowernow_docs/marketing_plan/investor_pitch7.md

 ## Presenter Script (15 seconds)

 “Agents without tools are useless.
-Tools without governance are dangerous. **CRUD Service** solves both problems **in 5 minutes**.
+Tools without governance are dangerous. **Orchestration Service** solves both problems **in 5 minutes**.
 Watch us turn your Salesforce API into a secure agent tool that works across **MCP, Copilot, and OpenAI Functions**.”

 ---